A-R0n/Hello_World_Poetry/README.md

  - Idexx is a company that uses it.
  - In this project, we have many dependencies: keras, tensorflow, opencv-python, sklearn, numpy, pandas, numpy, and matplotlib.
 And as our project grows, so might the number of these dependencies!
  - It gives us performance gains through the use of a lock file.
+ - When we add/remove libraries from our poetry shell, our config file (project.toml) updates automatically.
+I.e >>> `poetry add pandas`
+ - We can run multiple environments within the shell.
+I.e >>> `poetry env list`
- - This tool also allows us to publish our work to PyPI.
+ - It also allows us to publish our work to PyPI.
+I.e >>> `poetry config repositories.test-pypi https://test.pypi.org/legacy && poetry build && poetry publish --build -r test-pypi`

  ## How we do get our data?
  - 1) Prereq: Download [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) then create your env >>> `conda env create -f environment.yml`